Make sure you know the law and safety rules when working with insulation. If you’re not sure about managing the risks, hire a professional.

 - Ban on installing or repairing foil insulation in residential buildings

 - Worksafe’s Electrical Code of Practice on foil insulation: NZECP 55 Managing Electrical Risks Associated with Electrically Conductive Thermal Insulation [PDF 377KB]

-If the foil insulation is damaged this will need to be replaced with insulation that meets the new requirements.
+If the foil insulation is damaged it must be replaced with insulation that meets the new requirements.

 Checking insulation safely

-If you can do it safely, get a step-ladder and peek through your ceiling hatch to see if you have insulation in your roof space.
+If it is safe, open your ceiling hatch to check the insulation in your roof space.
 Check your underfloor insulation to make sure it hasn't shifted over time, and that there aren't any gaps.

-- Watch the video on ceiling insulation on the Energywise website (external link)
+- Watch EECA's video on checking ceiling insulation (external link)

-- Watch the video on underfloor insulation on the Energywise website (external link)
+- Watch EECA's video on checking underfloor insulation (external link)

-If you're not sure of the location, type and condition of the insulation, seek advice from a professional insulation installer.
+If you're not sure of the location, type and condition of the insulation, seek advice from an experienced professional insulation installer.

-Before inspecting the insulation – ceiling and underfloor – make sure that the area is safe.
+Before inspecting the insulation make sure the area is safe.
 If you are entering the subfloor, turn the power off at the mains as there is an electrocution risk.
 Anyone who inspects foil insulation even after turning off the power at the mains must proceed with caution as in some instances the foil may still be live.